wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-properties-powerapps/includes/1-formula-overview.md

 are different based on the control type.
 This is because each control has a slightly different use case as well as look and feel when users interact with the app.
 However, there are a few control properties, such as Visible, X, Y, and a few others that are present for all controls.
+The exception is the **screen** control, which does not have an X or Y property.
 Before developing your app, first try to determine what functionality you're looking for and then select the control that best fits those needs.